kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

  +---------------------------------------------------------------+
 ~~~
 {: #fig-h2-reprioritization-frame title="HTTP/2 PRIORITY_UPDATE Frame Payload"}

+The PRIORITY_UPDATE frame in HTTP/2 MUST NOT be sent prior to opening the
+stream.

 TODO: add more description of how to handle things like receiving
 PRIORITY_UPDATE on wrong stream, a PRIORITY_UPDATE with an invalid ID, etc.